TomTom: Product history

 Until 1996, TomTom developed business-to-business applications such as meter reading and bar-code reading for handheld devices, such as Palm Pilot, Compaq iPaq and Psion Series 5.
 Subsequently, the company moved its focus to PDA software for the consumer market.
 Early mapping software included EnRoute, Citymaps and Routeplanner.

-By 2001, they released the first car satellite navigation software, the TomTom Navigator, shifting the company's focus to GPS car navigation.
+By 2001, it released the first car satellite navigation software, the TomTom Navigator, shifting the company's focus to GPS car navigation.
 In 2004 a built-in subscription-based traffic update service was added.

 The first all-in-one device personal navigation device, the TomTom Go was released in March 2004, creating a new consumer electronics category.
 TomTom reports it has sold about 250,000 units of TomTom Go and this product represented 60% of the company's revenue for 2004.
 As of 2016, the company had sold nearly 80 million navigation devices worldwide.

 In 2005, the ability to download new voices was introduced.
 The ruggedized, water-resistant Rider navigation device was released for motorcycle users in 2006.
 The Rider was the first portable satellite navigation device designed for motorcycles and scooters.

 Text-to-speech for road names was first introduced in 2006, along with hands-free calling and traffic support.
 TomTom Home, software for managing and downloading content for TomTom on a PC, was first released at this time.

 TomTom partnered with Vodafone in 2007 to create a high definition traffic service, designed to deliver real-time traffic data to Vodafone users through their devices.